 Margaret K. Musser Professor of Social Ecology, Professor of Anthropology, Curator of Anthropology in the Peabody Museum.
 Dove’s research focuses on the environmental relations of local communities, especially in South and Southeast Asia.
 Over the past three decades, he has spent more than a dozen years in the field in Asia, carrying out long-term research on human ecology in Borneo and Java, developing government research capacity in Indonesia, and advising the Pakistan Forest Service on social forestry policies.
 His most recent books are Conserving Nature in Culture: Case Studies from Southeast Asia (co-edited with P. Sajise and A. Doolittle, Yale Southeast Asia Program, 2005), Environmental Anthropology: A Historical Reader (coedited with C. Carpenter, Blackwell, 2007), and “Southeast Asian Grasslands: Understanding a Folk Landscape” (editor, New York Botanical Gardens Press 2008).
 He has in press “Complicating Conservation: Beyond the Sacred Forest” (coedited with P.E.
 Sajise and A. Doolittle, Duke University Press, 2010) and is currently completing a book on the historic participation of Bornean tribal societies in global commodity production (Yale University Press).

-Assistant Professor of History.
-Drixler is particularly interested in cultural history and historical demography, approaches that converge in his dissertation, Infanticide and Fertility in Eastern Japan: Discourse and Demography, 1660-1880 (Harvard 2008).
-This study charts the rise and destruction of a premodern society in which couples raised only two to three children.
+Associate Professor of History.
+Drixler is particularly interested in cultural history and historical demography, approaches that converge in his book, Mabiki: Infanticide and Population Growth in Eastern Japan: 1660-1950 (2013).
+The book charts the rise and destruction of a premodern society in which couples raised only two to three children.
 Highlighting the role of contingency and individual agency in demographic history, it connects population patterns with changing understandings of human life, political space, and the nature of time.

 John Mack Faragher